nwops/puppet-debugger/README.md

 ## Auto Complete
 The puppet-repl uses readline internally.
 So any variable or function is also available for auto completion.
 Press the tab key to engage the auto complete functionality.

+Currently native functions are not available in auto complete.
+See #24

 ## Playback support
 Puppet-repl now supports playing back files or urls and loading the content into the repl session.
 This means if you want to start a repl session from an existing file or url you can play the content back in the repl.